 Queensland Industrial Relations Framework

 A comprehensive review of Queensland’s industrial relations laws resulted in the government adopting all 68 of the review’s recommendations which will promote a fair and balanced industrial relations framework.
 A significant majority of the recommendations will be given effect though the Industrial Relations Act 2016 (the Act).
-The Act received assent on 8 December 2016 following its successful passage through the Queensland Parliament on 1 December 2016.
-Those provisions not commenced on accent will commence on 1 March 2017 by proclamation.
+The Act received assent on 9 December 2016 following its successful passage through the Queensland Parliament on 1 December 2016.
+Most provisions of the act commenced on 1 March 2017.

 The Act provides a framework for the conduct of industrial relations within the State’s industrial relations jurisdiction that is fair and balanced and supports the delivery of high-quality services, economic prosperity and social justice for Queenslanders.
 The defining features of the State industrial relations system are: